Sandman (DC Comics): Hector Hall

-In Infinity Inc. #50 (May 1988), it is revealed that Sanford had since gone insane due to the loneliness of the Dream Dimension and committed suicide, and that Hector Hall (formerly the Silver Scarab and son of Carter Hall) has now supplanted the deceased Sanford as the Sandman, and was, in fact, using Sanford's body after his own was taken by the Silver Scarab.
+In Infinity Inc. #50 (May 1988), Hector Hall (formerly the Silver Scarab and son of Carter Hall) has now supplanted the deceased Sanford as the Sandman, and uses Sanford's body after his own was taken by the second Silver Scarab.
+Hector becoming Sandman was caused by Brute and Glob.

-In The Sandman vol. 2 #12 (1990), it is further revealed that the Dream Dimension was, in fact, a small universe in the mind of Jed Walker which was created by Brute and Glob (who were explained as being two former servants of Dream that had escaped his realm during the Lord of Dream's long absence).
-It turns out that Hall has actually died some years before, and that his incarnation as the Sandman is merely a shell that Dream sucks into another part of the Dreaming when he defeats the two creatures.
+In The Sandman vol. 2 #12 (1990), it is revealed that the Dream Dimension is a small pocket dream world in the mind of Jed Walker created by Brute and Glob, two former servants of Dream who escaped his realm during his absence.
+Hall died some years prior, and that his incarnation as the Sandman is merely a shell that Dream sucks into another part of the Dreaming when he defeats the two creatures as the collapsing of this "Dream Dimension" unleashed a shockwave that accidentally killed Jed's abusive Aunt Clarice and Uncle Barnaby.

 Hall goes on to be reincarnated as Doctor Fate.
-His only appearances as The Sandman are in Infinity Inc. #49–51, The Sandman vol. 2, #11–12 and The Sandman Presents: The Thessaliad #2.
+His only appearances as Sandman are in Infinity, Inc. #49–51, The Sandman vol. 2, #11–12 and The Sandman Presents: The Thessaliad #2.

-Ambush Bug briefly wore the Sanford/Hall costume in Ambush Bug Nothing Special #1, in an attempt to become sidekick to Dream.
+Ambush Bug briefly wore the Sanford/Hall costume in Ambush Bug Nothing Special #1 in an attempt to become Dream's sidekick.

 This Sandman likeness appeared, along with Brute and Glob, in JSA #63–64.
 This time, the costume was worn by Sandy Hawkins.
 Daniel Hall recaptured Brute and Glob and again retired the Kirby Sandman design.

 Dream

 Dream, also known as Morpheus, is one of seven archetypal beings referred to as the Endless who embody various aspects of existence.
 He is the main character of the second Sandman series, written by Neil Gaiman.
 Dream is the personification of dreams, storytelling and—because the Endless also represent the opposite of that which they personify—reality.
 Gaiman's Dream more closely resembles the concept of the Sandman as he is portrayed in mythology than a traditional superhero genre character.
-In the course of Gaiman's story arcs, it is retconned that the other DC Sandman characters were in various ways derived from Morpheus or his activities.
+In the course of Gaiman's story arcs, it is retconned that the other DC characters named Sandman were connected to Morpheus.
 For instance, Wesley Dodds' prophetic dreams warning him of crimes and disasters are explained as an attempt by reality to fill the void left by Dream's absence from his realm during most of the 20th century, while the Kirby version of the Sandman is the result of two nightmares trying to manipulate a human being into fulfilling that same role in the hopes that they would be able to control the new incarnation of Dream.